altomator/Gallica_dataviz/README.md

 ## Pie chart by digitization programs

-This analysis is dealing with two major digitization programs: 'Indisponibles du XXe siècle' and 'Proquest'.
+This analysis is dealing with major digitization programs: 'Indisponibles du XXe siècle' and 'Proquest' (for monographs); "Retronews" (for periodical).
 The pie shows the ratio of the programs components relatively to the entire collection.
 The OCRed portion is also computed.

 Usage: